in our bodies – on the streets

 I was inspired to find a methodology of transformation with a clear commitment to radical systemic change.
 Finding an approach that aims to build momentum and capacity to create systemic shifts helped me get on board as it felt so deeply aligned with my life and my values.
 My mind was inspired by a different way of thinking about change, by a theory that both applies to individuals as well as to groups and systems.
 My body sensed that something about this felt right, that it made sense on a weirdly physical level.
 In the years to follow I could see how transformation works, I saw people change themselves and their lives through practice and commitment, I heard about how their collective political work was empowered, how old painful places found some healing, how relationships deepened.
 It gave me somewhat of a map of the landscape around how people change and how we heal.
 Within that it also gave me hope that change is actually possible.

 I kept training with generative somatics and took their courses multiple times.
 Every year seemed to change me.
 I found more power, stability, joy, and more connection to myself, others and the world around me.
+I became part of the teaching team.

 I appreciate having community to connect with in this work.
 It amazes me to keep seeing people around me change individually and collectively where they want to change.
 I also felt myself change through practice over time in places where I set myself out to shift.
 It helps me to think big and go beyond my own hopelessness and start to envision powerful people in powerful movements that are going beyond fighting back and actually produce lasting systemic change.